cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 Supported releases of CloudNativePG include releases that are in the active maintenance window and are patched for security and bug fixes.

-Subsequent patch releases on a minor release don't contain changes that are not backward compatible.
+Subsequent patch releases on a minor release contain backward-compatible changes only.

 * [Support policy](#support-policy)
 * [Naming scheme](#naming-scheme)